You are currently viewing Why Compliance with Tax Laws is Essential for Churches

 • Reading time:7 mins read

-Churches are not fully exempted from tax despite what some people believe.
-Many Churches break tax laws for various reasons for example outright tax evasion or lack of knowledge about their tax obligations.
+Churches are not wholly exempt from tax, despite what some people believe.
+Many Churches break tax laws for various reasons, such as outright tax evasion or a lack of knowledge about their tax obligations.

 a.
 Affiliate Disclosure: These are affiliate links from which we receive a commission at no cost.
 Read full Affiliate marketing disclosure HERE.